nuvitekdev/SalesforceFrameworks/force-app/main/Government_Documents/Permit_And_Licensing/docs/User_Stories.md

-# DOI Permits and Licensing System - User Stories & Requirements
+# Nuvi Permits and Licensing System - User Stories & Requirements

 ## Document Overview

-This document provides comprehensive user stories and functional requirements for the DOI Permits and Licensing system, focusing on the Application for Permit to Drill (APD) process.
+This document provides comprehensive user stories and functional requirements for the Nuvi Permits and Licensing system, focusing on the Application for Permit to Drill (APD) process.
 The requirements are organized by user persona and use case, ensuring all stakeholders have clearly defined functionality.

 ## User Personas